|

 Hemerocallis 'Peggy's Pink' (Peggy's Pink Daylily) - Evergreen daylily with large pink flowers.
 A floriferous variety that was found in an assorted block of tetraploid hybrid daylilys by our own Sales Manager Peggy Koegler.
 Plant in full sun to light shade.
 Although tough enough to handle minimal irrigation, plants look better and bloom far more when given a regular watering.
 It is tolerant of most soils and temperatures down well below 0° F. The flowers are edible and tasty and contain considerable amounts of vitamins A and C, plus some protein.
 Added to salads they add color and flavor.
 The different cultivars have widely different flavors and, in general, the lighter colored flowers tend to taste better.
 Care should be exercised to not eat flowers of any plant that may have been sprayed with pesticides.
 People with plant allergies should check with their physician before eating daylilies.
 Hemerocallis comes from two Greek words meaning ''beauty'' and ''day,'' referring to the fact that each flower lasts only a day.

-This information about Hemerocallis 'Peggy's Pink' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Hemerocallis 'Peggy's Pink' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |